Business Value Driver

 Community contributions and investment

-We are committed to meeting all tax compliance obligations, and to providing our stakeholders with information about the taxes we pay.
+We are committed to meeting all our tax compliance obligations, and to providing our stakeholders with information about the taxes we pay.
 In this regard we have adopted the Board of Taxation’s voluntary Tax Transparency Code.
-During FY19, we contributed and collected a total of $759 million in taxes (including corporate income tax instalments of $263 million).
-Our underlying effective tax rate on Underlying Profit has been in line with the Australian corporate tax rate of 30%.

 Underlying effective tax rate